Butlin's Memorabilia Website

 Lyme Bay Holiday Village.

-With a new name, both Seaton and Blue Waters Holiday Village now worked together to offer their customers the best break options.
-As with the plans of the Rank Organisation, the site would change the name back to Haven Lyme Bay.
-What is strange is that research shows that the site where the Blue Water Holiday village was based, closed sooner than Warner's size.
-This means that the site was downsized, which is strange to come across.
-Blue Waters holiday village part was demolished in 2008 as the Warner side continued until it was closed and demolished in 2009.
+With a new identity, both Seaton and Blue Waters Holiday Village collaborated to provide their customers with the finest vacation options.
+In line with the Rank Organisation's plans, the site would revert to its original name, Haven Lyme Bay.
+Interestingly, research indicates that the location of the Blue Water Holiday Village closed earlier than Warner's establishment.
+This suggests that the site underwent downsizing, which is quite unusual.
+The Blue Waters Holiday Village section was demolished in 2008, while the Warner side continued operations until its closure and subsequent demolition in 2009.

-Today, this location, rich with history including the location that helped Sir Billy Butlin want to start his camps even more, is represented by a Tesco supermarket.
-I have placed a button that takes you to a website that has further photos of this important location.
-Called "Past Remains in South West Britain" has certainly helped me with the research.
-The owner of that site has not asked me to add a link, however, I believe it will be one of great interest to those who visit mine.
-Image credit is to Google Earth.
+Currently, this site, steeped in history and significant for inspiring Sir Billy Butlin to pursue his camp ventures, is now home to a Tesco supermarket.
+I have included a button that directs you to a website featuring additional photographs of this notable location.
+The site, titled "Past Remains in South West Britain," has been invaluable for my research.
+Although the owner of that site has not requested a link, I believe it will greatly interest those who visit my site.
+Image credit goes to Google Earth.

 Dovercourt Bay